-Codes V through Z. Qualified business income deduction.
-Generally, you are allowed a deduction of up to 20% of your net qualified business income plus 20% of your qualified REIT dividends and PTP income from your S corporation.
-The corporation will provide the information you need to figure your deduction.

-Once you have this information, you will use one of two worksheets to help you figure your qualified business income deduction.
+Code V. Section 199A information.
+Generally, you may be allowed a deduction of up to 20% of your net qualified business income (QBI) plus 20% of your qualified REIT dividends, also known as section 199A dividends, and qualified publicly traded partnership (PTP) income from your S corporation.
+The S corporation will provide the information you need to figure your deduction.
+You will use one of these two forms to figure your QBI deduction.

-1. Use the Qualified Business Income Deduction-Simplified Worksheet, included in the Instructions for Form 1040 if:

-a.
-You have qualified business income, REIT dividends, or PTP income (defined below), and b.
-Your 2018 taxable income before the qualified business income deduction doesn't exceed \$157,500 (\$315,000 if married filing jointly), and c.
-You aren't a patron in a specified agricultural or horticultural cooperative.

-2. Use Worksheet 12-A in Pub.
-535 if you don't meet all three of these requirements.
+- 1. Use Form 8995, Qualified Business Income Deduction Simplified Computation, if: - a.
+You have QBI, section 199A dividends, or PTP income (defined below), - b.
+Your 2019 taxable income before the QBI deduction is equal to or less than \$160,700 (\$321,400 if married filing jointly or \$160,725 if married filing separately or a married nonresident alien), and - c.
+You aren't a patron in a specified agricultural or horticultural cooperative. - 2.
+Use Form 8995-A, Qualified Business Income Deduction, if you don't meet all three of these requirements.